logo-top-left-1v2

 Asivikelane mapped broken communal flush toilets, taps and standpipes across 10 informal settlements to determine the extent of damaged infrastructure.
 We share this information with the metro to help improve access to water and sanitation and make recommendations for fault reporting mechanisms.

-Ventilated Improved Pit Toilets in informal settlements in the City of Johannesburg
+Ventilated Improved Pit toilets in informal settlements in the City of Johannesburg

-Ventilated Improved Pit Toilets are a critical intervention to ensure that residents in informal settlements have access to dignified and safe sanitation.
+Ventilated Improved Pit toilets are a critical intervention to ensure that residents in informal settlements have access to dignified and safe sanitation.
 Asivikelane recommends which policies are needed to provide for the lifespan of these toilets, how to repair and maintain them and when and how they should be decommissioned.

 Asivikelane WC#13 DOUBLE thumbnail

-Asivikelane Western Cape #13: Knysna and Stellenbosch – Let’s make sanitation accessible to all
+Let’s make sanitation accessible to all

-Asivikelane Western Cape #13 Sanitation availability has improved in Knysna and Stellenbosch.
+Sanitation availability has improved in Knysna and Stellenbosch.
 But communal toilets are not accessible to everyone, and residents urge municipalities to improve sanitation access, hygiene and safety.

 asivikelane-35-thumbnail-scaled

-Asivikelane #35: The state of informal settlement service delivery in metros
+The state of informal settlement service delivery in metros

 Asivikelane WC#6 DOUBLE thumbnail

-Asivikelane Western Cape #6: Knysna and Stellenbosch – Who should be cleaning communal toilets?
+Who should be cleaning communal toilets?